zemse/hardhat-tracer/MIGRATION.md

 ### Adapting your config extensions

-Config types are handled slightly differently in Harhdat.
+Config types are handled slightly differently in Hardhat.

-For each config element/type, there's to Typescript types defined.
+For each config element/type, there's two Typescript types defined.
 One that ends with `UserConfig`, that represents the user's input, and another one that ends with just `Config`, which represents the configuration values after any resolution and default values have been applied.
 The first kind of